lain-web2000/kaname-training-suite/README.md

 # SMB, SMB2J & ANN Practice ROM

 **UPDATE: 12/03/25: This fork of the Practice ROM has been discontinued in favour of the "lite" builds.
-Please download those builds instead rather than this one**
+Please download those builds instead rather than this one.**
 - [Lite version for SMB1.](https://github.com/lain-web2000/pellsson-lite-smb1)
 - [Lite version for SMB:TLL.](https://github.com/lain-web2000/pellsson-lite-smb2j)
 - [Lite version for ANN SMB.](https://github.com/threecreepio/pannsson)